gwansikk/query-adaptor/docs/create-query-adaptor.md

-# createQueryFetch
+# createQueryAdaptor

-`CreateQueryFetch` is a utility function that allows you to create a customized `QueryFetch` instance.
+`CreateQueryAdaptor` is a utility function that allows you to create a customized `QueryFetch` instance.
 This instance can be configured with a base URL, default headers, and interceptors for requests, responses, and errors.
 The instance provides flexibility in managing HTTP requests by applying global settings across multiple requests.

 ## Key Features